microsoft/python-import-mocker/README.md

 # ***** TESTS *****
 # FILE: test_a.py
-# We need to mock B and C
+# We need to mock B, and C, and the real version of D
 from importlib import reload
 from unittest import mock
 sys.modules["B"] = mock.Mock()
 sys.modules["C"] = mock.Mock()

+import D
+D = reload(D) # Make sure we get the real module if D was mocked before

 import A # this line recursively imports B, C, and D
 A = reload(A) # Make sure the correct mocks are used if A was mocked before